Danielle Barden is a specialist barrister instructed in business crime, general crime and extradition.

 Danielle is a dedicated advocate, who argues passionately on behalf of her clients and is able to clearly and persuasively put across complex legal arguments, both in her written and oral advocacy.

 - Crown Prosecution Service (CPS) advocates panel at Level 2: South Eastern and Midlands Circuit.

-During her time at the firm she also assisted in the preparation of a multi-million-pound fraud trial, an action against the police and a judicial review concerning the improper seizure and detention of cash.
+During her time at the firm she also assisted in the preparation of the defence of a multi-million-pound fraud trial, an action against the police and a judicial review concerning the improper seizure and detention of cash.